Preparation Time Minutes

 The biggest compliment to me with this recipe is that those not following a vegan or gluten-free diet loved them.
 I had to fight to get some pictures of them as they kept getting devoured.
 That for me is what is why it is all worth doing.

-I hope you enjoy this cake as much as my friends and family have.
+I hope you enjoy these as much as my friends and family have.

 Other savoury bites